The Partnership

 Pin It

 Before I jump into the lessons from last week's class, I want to give an update on my acting career outside of the studio.
-I got two widely different experiences in my first go-around with the most infamous part of acting.
-The audition.
+In my first go-around with the most infamous part of acting—the audition—I had two widely different experiences.
 Recording the self-tapes was an awkward ordeal but a massively important experience moving forward.
 Talking into a camera alone can be difficult, but self-tapes are not going anywhere, so it was great to start learning this skill now.

 A few days later, I finally got word about my auditions.
 Despite putting forth my best efforts, each team decided to go in another direction.
-While I would love to lie and say that the rejection did not phase me, as my goal was just to do them, I was hurt.
+While I would love to lie and say that the rejection did not phase me, I was hurt because my goal was just to do them.
 But, I am not dwelling on it as a negative.
 I choose to see the pain of rejection as a sign I am doing something right.
 The no's did not deter me from trying again but only increased my desire to do better the next time.
 Now, onto the class.

-This week Ani gave some great advice about the partnership that exists in acting.
+This week, Ani gave some great advice about the partnership in acting.
 This art form is like a dance between multiple characters.
 If everyone is not honest and giving it their all, people will step on others' toes and cause a mess.

 Another way to look at acting without good partners is like trying to clap with one hand.
-Not great, is it?
-However, bring another complimentary hand to the scene, and a beautiful rhythm begins to hum.
-Even though Ani focuses on one student at a time, it is vital the scene partner does their best to set the other actor up for success.
+Not great.
+However, another complementary hand is brought to the scene, and a beautiful rhythm begins to hum.
+Even though Ani focuses on one student at a time, the scene partner must do their best to set the other actor up for success.

-I am sure others starting out can relate, but it can be hard to focus on your scene partner when you are trying so hard to make sure your performance goes well.
+I am sure others can relate, but it can be hard to focus on your scene partner when you are trying to ensure your performance goes well.
 Every scene is a give-and-take between each actor.
 You are not just trying to deliver the best version of your lines but create a realistic and honest scene between two people in a world.
 If you don't believe me, try an activity at home.
 Have someone read a scene with you where they cannot do anything with their

 character but read their lines in a monotone voice.
 Then, do the scene again with both of you trying to give an honest performance.
 Which one felt better?